-A home stager is similar to an interior decorator -- with expertise in planning and choosing colors, fabrics, and furniture, and arranging them all in a way that makes your home look its best.
+A home stager is similar to an interior decorator, with expertise in planning and choosing colors, fabrics, and furniture, and arranging them all in a way that makes your home look its best.

 But a good home stager brings a few extra things to the mix.
 The stager is not focused on creating a home that suits your personal taste and need for everyday comforts, but instead on making your home appeal to a broad range of tastes.
-Livable or not -- probably not, after you've hidden the toaster, toothpaste, and laundry hamper -- the idea is for the stager's work to help people fall in love with your place and want to buy it.
+Livable or not—probably not, after you've hidden the toaster, toothpaste, and laundry hamper—the idea is for the stager's work to help people fall in love with your place and want to buy it.

 More specifically, here's what a stager might do to get your house ready for sale:

-If all of this is making you feel uncomfortable -- like you're employing someone to work a little trickery -- keep in mind that they're only manipulating aesthetic perceptions.
+If all of this is making you feel uncomfortable—like you're employing someone to work a little trickery—keep in mind that they're only manipulating aesthetic perceptions.
 You'll still need to be open and honest about the house's physical condition, in your disclosure statements and elsewhere.

 A well-dressed, sparkling house can garner lots of attention, and potentially sell very quickly.
 This is true regardless of whether the market is cold or hot.
 In a cold market, buyers don't have to settle for anything less than the best.
 Why should they spend time and money fixing up a distressed home when a staged house looks great and is move-in ready?
 In a hot market, buyers can go into feeding-frenzy mode, focusing on the hot property of the week and ignoring the others.
 So you want your property to be the hot one, with buyers going crazy in their efforts to outbid each other.

 But like any of the tasks involved in selling your home, you need to ask yourself whether doing it yourself is worth your time and effort.
-Even if your house is already in pretty good shape, you'll inevitably find yourself working on basic things like choosing new paint colors, hiring workers, and shopping for the perfect table runner and fresh new doormat.
-The hours you'll spend on these tasks add up quickly -- while hiring a stager means that most of it will happen like magic, while you turn your attention to the numerous other things on your plate.
+Even if your house is already in pretty good shape, you'll inevitably find yourself working on basic things like choosing new paint colors, finding and hiring workers, and shopping for the perfect table runner and fresh new doormat.
+The hours you'll spend on these tasks add up—while hiring a stager means that most of it will happen like magic, while you turn your attention to the numerous other things on your plate.

 The decision is yours, or course.
-If you decide to hire a stager, make sure to get recommendations and interview several before making a choice -- you don't want to miss out on some of the benefits described here because you've hired a stager who isn't up to the task.
+If you decide to hire a stager, make sure to get recommendations and interview several before making a choice—you don't want to miss out on some of the benefits described here because you've hired a stager who isn't up to the task.